mirror/boost/boost/libs/ptr_container/doc/ptr_sequence_adapter.rst

 Semantics: pointer container requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You cannot use ``transfer()`` to move elements between two different types of containers.
+This is to avoid problems with different allocators.
+The requirement might be weakened in the future.

 - ``void transfer( iterator before, iterator object, ptr_sequence_adapter& from );``

     - Requirements: ``not from.empty()``

     - Effects: Inserts the object defined by ``object`` into the container and remove it from ``from``.
+      Insertion takes place before ``before``.

     - Postconditions: ``size()`` is one more, ``from.size()`` is one less.

     - Exception safety: Strong guarantee

 - ``void transfer( iterator before, iterator first, iterator last, ptr_sequence_adapter& from );``

     - Requirements: ``not from.empty()``

     - Effects: Inserts the objects defined by the range ``[first,last)`` into the container and remove it from ``from``.
+      Insertion takes place before ``before``.

     - Postconditions: Let ``N == std::distance(first,last);`` then ``size()`` is ``N`` more, ``from.size()`` is ``N`` less.